tppd67421/G1000-PFD/README.md

 ## Project description

-This project represents aircraft instruments, which connected with [X-Plane application](https://www.x-plane.com/).
+This project represents flight instrument [G1000](https://en.wikipedia.org/wiki/Garmin_G1000), which connected with [X-Plane application](https://www.x-plane.com/).
+G1000 have two mode: PFD and MFD.
+Purpose of work was creating basic flight instruments from PFD mode.
 On screen you can see next aircraft instruments:

  - [Airspeed Indicator](#1-airspeed-indicator) (left side on image);
  - [Attitude Indicator](#2-attitude-indicator) (top center);